mleisher/Horton/README.md

         example <code>data-hide='phone,tablet'</code>.
 Both of these names
         represent widths.
-If the viewport width is less than or equal to any of the named widths in this list, the column is hidden.<br />  This attribute has one special value, <code>always</code>, which forces a column to be permanently hidden
+If the viewport width is less than or equal to any of the named widths in this list, the column is hidden.<br />  This attribute has two special values, <code>initial</code>, which hides the column on table initialization, and <code>always</code>, which forces a column to be permanently hidden
         (i.e. <code>data-hide='always'</code>).
       </td>
     </tr>